-Today, Doy is the CEO of the Berkeley Executive Coaching Institute.
-He is also on the Forbes Coaches Council.
+Doy is the CEO of the Berkeley Executive Coaching Institute.
+He is on the Forbes Coaches Council.
 He has spoken at TEDx and has coached other speakers.
 He is an executive coach and leads workshops for some of the largest corporations, as well as nonprofit and governmental organizations worldwide.
-The clients he has worked with include Adobe, Amazon, Cisco, DHL, Facebook, Genentech, Google, McKinsey, Moody's, Novartis, PG&E, Pixar, Procter & Gamble, and Salesforce.
+The clients he has worked with include Adobe, Amazon, Cisco, DHL, Facebook, Genentech, Google, Intel, McKinsey, Moody's, Novartis, PG&E, Pixar, Procter & Gamble, Salesforce, Verizon, and VMWare.

 Doy has an MBA from UC Berkeley's Haas Business School (2011) and a BA in Economics from Stanford University (2000).
 He's a former musical director of Stanford's Mixed Company a cappella and a winner of the 2001 Contemporary A Cappella Recording Award (CARA).
 His love for the performing arts extended to other stages as an actor.
 He has appeared in many stage productions with Bay Area theatre companies.
 Doy utilizes his extensive experiences in the performing arts to enable others to develop their communication skills and leadership presence.
-His goal as a coach and instructor is to be the catalyst for others to become authentic leaders, change agents, and inspirational communicators.
+He serves on the board of several theatre companies and is currently the chair of Broadway by the Bay's RISE committee that promotes representation, inclusion, social justice, and empowerment.
+His goal as a coach and instructor is to be the catalyst for others to become authentic leaders, inspirational communicators, and change makers.